BenLangmead/bowtie/MANUAL.markdown

 [Colorspace alignment]: #colorspace-alignment

-As of version 0.12.0, `bowtie` aligns colorspace reads against colorspace references when [`-C`] is specified.
+As of version 0.12.0, `bowtie` can align colorspace reads against a colorspace index when [`-C`] is specified.
 Colorspace is the characteristic output format of Applied Biosystems' SOLiD system.
-In a colorspace read, each character is a color (rather than a nucleotide) where a color encodes a class of dinucleotides.
-E.g. the color blue encodes "one of the dinucleotides: AA, CC, GG, TT."
+In a colorspace read, each character is a color rather than a nucleotide, where a color encodes a class of dinucleotides.
+E.g. the color blue encodes any of the dinucleotides: AA, CC, GG, TT.
 Colorspace has the advantage of (often) being able to distinguish sequencing errors from SNPs once the read has been aligned.
 See ABI's [Principles of Di-Base Sequencing] application note for details.